Stephanus Jacobus du Toit

+Stephanus Jacobus du Toit ([stəˈfɑːnœs jaˈkuəbœs dyˈtwa]; 9 October 1847 – 29 May 1911) was a South African nationalist, theologian, journalist, and translator.
+He promoted the Afrikaans language as a symbol of Afrikaner nationalism, launched the first Afrikaans-language newspaper Die Afrikaanse Patriot, and translated the Bible into Afrikaans.
+He was Superintendent of Education in the South African Republic from 1882 to 1889.

 Early years

-He was born in 1847 near Paarl in the Cape Colony at Plaas Kleinbos, a farm that had been in the family's possession since their arrival in the Cape as Huguenot refugees in 1688.
-He was educated at Paarl Gimnasium and studied theology at the Theological Seminary at Stellenbosch, completing his studies in 1872 and was ordained as a minister in the Nederduitse Gereformeerde Kerk (Dutch Reformed Church) (NGK) the same year.
-Theologically his view were much influenced by the Abraham Kuyper the Dutch Neo-Calvinist thinker.
+He was born in 1847 near Paarl in the Cape Colony at Plaas Kleinbos at a farm that had been in the family's possession since their arrival in the Cape as Huguenot refugees in 1688.
+He was educated at Paarl Gimnasium and studied theology at the Theological Seminary at Stellenbosch, completing his studies in 1872 He became an ordained minister in the Nederduitse Gereformeerde Kerk (Dutch Reformed Church, NGK) the same year.
+Theologically, his views were strongly influenced by Abraham Kuyper, the Dutch Neo-Calvinist thinker.
 This made many congregations reluctant to invite him to be their minister.
-In 1875, he became the minister of a new congregation based close to the family farm – that of North Paarl, a post that he held until 1881.
+In 1875, he became the minister of a new congregation based near the family farm – that of North Paarl – a post he held until 1881.